 On-site experiential course designed to introduce students to Mexican culture and education in the city of Guadalajara.
 Components include observing and teaching in a Christian school, a homestay with a Mexican family, creation of a classroom ethnography, and an opportunity to reflect on the culture and education process of one Mexican school.
 Course may count as a Spanish elective provided all work is completed in Spanish.
-Prerequisite: Written consent of instructor.
+Prerequisite: Written consent of instructor; GES130 (may be taken concurrently) or GES244 (may be taken concurrently).